 ‘Do you have a dungeon?’
 Harry grinned.
 ‘Please tell me you do.’

 ‘No, but we have a basement that is partly a wine-cellar and partly empty.
 Maman used to brew potions down there, but when they enlarged the shop in Carcassonne she no longer needed to.
-Gabby and I use it occasionally, normally for practicing magic since it’s well warded.’
+Gabby and I use it occasionally, normally for practising magic since it’s well warded.’

 ‘What’re the rules?’